 What you must know and believe is that Blogging is here to stay.
-So, there is absolutely nothing to worry.
+So, there is absolutely nothing to worry about.
 Also, when we talk about content marketing, it is the future of Digital Marketing.

-Quite understandable it is that it is not easy to have your content stand out but it is something not impossible.
+Quite understandably it is that it is not easy to have your content stand out but it is something not impossible.

 It is just that it might take a lot of time, efforts and determination to make it happen.

 For it to happen, you need to start by creating a documented strategy and work on improving your content.